-Interest expense, net of interest income, for the nine months ended September 30, 2005 increased \$1.4 million to \$17.8 million from \$16.4 million for the comparable period in 2004.
-The increase was primarily due to \$1.6 million of interest that was capitalized, effectively reducing net interest expense in 2004, relating to a capital project to comply with air emission standards at our Deer Park incineration facility.
+Interest expense, net of interest income, for the six months ended June 30, 2005 increased \$1.1 million to \$11.9 million from \$10.8 million for the comparable period in 2004.
+The increase was primarily due to \$1.3 million of interest that was capitalized, effectively reducing net interest expense in 2004, relating to a capital project to comply with air emission standards at our Deer Park incineration facility, which was partially offset by a \$0.2 million decrease in the risk management letter of credit fees for the six months ended June 30, 2005, as compared to the same period in 2004.

-As described under "Use of Proceeds" and "Description of Certain Indebtedness" elsewhere in this prospectus, we amended and restated during the fourth quarter of 2005 our existing revolving credit and synthetic letter of credit facilities and we plan, during the first quarter of 2006, to redeem \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012 and pay prepayment penalties and accrued interest of approximately \$8.8 million in connection with such redemption.
-After giving effect to such amendment and restatement of our credit facilities and such proposed redemption of notes, we estimate that our aggregate interest expense for 2006 will be approximately \$14.1 million.
+As described under "Use of Proceeds" and "Description of Certain Indebtedness" elsewhere in this prospectus, we plan during the fourth quarter of 2005 to (i) redeem \$52.5 million principal amount of our outstanding $11^1/4\%$ senior secured notes due 2012 and pay prepayment penalties and accrued interest of approximately \$8.6 million in connection with such redemption through the net proceeds from the sale of 2,000,000 shares of our common stock and a portion of the \$12.5 million which we received in October 2005 from the exercise of warrants for 1,559,250 shares of our common stock, and (ii) amend and restate our existing revolving credit and synthetic letter of credit facilities.
+If we successfully complete these proposed transactions on the terms there described, we estimate that our aggregate interest expense for 2006 will be approximately \$14.1 million.